 For fundraising approval...

-Download request form here and submit a completed soft copy to email@example.com or hard copy to Campus Life (Sheffield 208).
+Download the request form here and submit a completed soft copy to firstname.lastname@example.org or hard copy to Campus Life (Sheffield 208).
 The Associate Dean of Students will follow up with questions and/or approve your request within five (5) business days.